My PRS Holdings

 What is a Private Retirement Scheme (PRS)?

-The Private Retirement Scheme in Malaysia was launched in approximately 4 years ago back in mid 2012 as a supplement to the Employee’s Provident Fund (EPF) because it was found that most Malaysians relied solely on their EPF for retirement which was severely insufficient.
+The Private Retirement Scheme in Malaysia was launched approximately 4 years ago back in mid-2012 as a supplement to the Employee’s Provident Fund (EPF) because it was found that most Malaysians relied solely on their EPF for retirement which was severely insufficient.
 The PRS is a defined contribution scheme which in simple terms – you decide how much you contribute and is regulated by the Securities Commission of Malaysia.
-The entity that is administrating and handling PRS is the Private Pension Administrator (PPA), every Malaysian interested in contributing to PRS is required to create an account with them (more on this later).
+The entity that administrates and handles PRS is the Private Pension Administrator (PPA), every Malaysian interested in contributing to PRS is required to create an account with them (more on this later).

 Photo source: PPA

 Benefits of PRS